 To answer your later question about favoring the NLx over the CMx, the honest answer is I

-havent grown out enough of the CMx to know for sure but that will change shortly as I am
+I haven’t grown out enough of the CMx to know for sure, but that will change shortly as I am

-to bare bulbs and the very small benefit of being able to place the plants approx 4inch closer
+to bare bulbs and the minimal benefit of being able to place the plants approx 4inch closer

 isn’t outweighed by the light loss created by the glass in the tube.
 If you hang a naked bulb